 The Comoros passport is not a powerful travel document, but it does give me visa-free access to places that I want to visit in Asia, like Hong Kong and Singapore, that I do not have access to with my other passports.
 In that sense, Comoros offers access (or backup access) to some of these places.
 It is a gap-filler passport.

 In most cases, the proximity game is one of the most effective ways to fill in all possible travel gaps.
-A country like Armenia may not have great visa-free travel, but the Armenian passport can give you visa-free access to all of its neighbors, from Georgia to Iran to all of the “stan” countries and other difficult-to-enter countries in the region.
-(Look up visa-free Armenia, but I believe they can go to Ukraine and the Stan countries).
+A country like Armenia may not have great visa-free travel, but the Armenian passport can give you visa-free access to all of its neighbors, from Georgia to Ukraine to Iran and all of the “stan” countries and other difficult-to-enter countries in the region.

 There are a few exceptions (like the US, Australia, or occasionally countries with crazy neighbors), but generally speaking, having passports in different parts of the world can give you access to places that you would not have access to otherwise.
 They can even create a more welcoming experience for you as you will be visiting as a neighbor and not a stranger from halfway across the world.

-Another issue that my client who wanted to buy two passports in the Caribbean had was that his particular passport portfolio was not geopolitically balanced.
-Both countries that he was considering were tiny little islands in the sphere of the United States that do not have many ways to stand up for themselves.
+My client who wanted to buy two passports in the Caribbean had another issue with his passport portfolio: it was not geopolitically balanced.
+Both countries he was considering were tiny little islands in the sphere of the United States that do not have many ways to stand up for themselves.

 On a larger scale, you can run into similar problems by filling your portfolio with passports from countries that are too similar.
 The six big, developed, English-speaking countries are generally all the same geopolitically speaking, and in the event of some catastrophe will likely all be treated the same.

 For example, take two countries where I am spending the summer: Serbia, and Montenegro.
-Until recently, the two were the most similar in the Balkans, with Montenegro being the only country to support Serbia in the (name this) war and the last state to declare independence from the old Yugoslavia.
+Until recently, the two were the most similar in the Balkans, with Montenegro being the only country to support Serbia in the Yugoslav Wars and the last state to declare independence from the old Yugoslavia.

 While Montenegrins still enjoy visa-free travel to Russia, Montenegro is now definitively a “western” country in line with the United States and other countries in the West.
 That may also mean that the United States will exert more influence over Montenegro.